RedHatInsights/insights-core/insights/parsr/README.md

 # parsr
-parsr is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or matching tags.
+parsr is a library for parsing and interpreting [parsing expression grammars or PEGS](http://bford.info/pub/lang/peg.pdf) with extensions for grammars that require knowledge of indentation or matching tags.

 It contains a small set of combinators that perform recursive decent with backtracking.
 Fancy tricks like rewriting left recursions and optimizations like